The Tele-Abortion Process

 If you are not suitable for tele-abortion, and you live in the Sydney region, we can assist you with an 'in-clinic' appointment for medical or surgical abortion.
 Visit our Clinic 66 website for more information.

 Click the 'Book an Appointment' button at the top of your screen to book an appointment with one of our tele-abortion consultants (a doctor or nurse specially trained in abortion care) at a time that suits you within our availability.

 4. We give you your ultrasound scan request

-Following your first appointment, we will give you access to our secure online tele-consulting room, and we will also send you an ultrasound scan request so that you can get that done quickly and close to your home or work.
+Following your first appointment, we will give you access to our secure online tele-consulting room, and we will also send you an ultrasound scan request form.
+Your scan will be done at a facility of your choice, close to your home or work.
 You should be at least 6 weeks from your last menstrual period before doing the scan.
 If you are too early and the scan is not clear, then your medical abortion will be delayed and more tests required before we can continue.

 This scan will ensure that you are suitable for medical termination of pregnancy, confirm your gestation, and provide a baseline so that we can best manage your personal journey through the medical abortion.